samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 - How to handle class not found exception?
     * It depends on the root cause.
 If the class doesn't  exist make it.
 If it does exist check if it is imported.
 - What is the difference between Throw and Throws?
+   * Throw is used to actually create an exception and pass it up the stack.
+Throws is used to indicate in a method signature that the method may throw a certain exception.
 - Tell me about access modifiers
+   * Public - anywhere
+   * Protected - package and subclass
+   * Default - package
+   * private - only this class
 - Tell me about the static keyword
+   * The static keyword indicates that a variable should only have one instance no matter how many objects are created.
+When used on a method it denotes the method can be executed without an instance of the class.
+A static class is a nested class that can be instantiated without instantiating the outer class.
 - Can you do static overriding?
+   * Static methods cannot be overriden but you can hide a method.
+Method hiding is essentially overriding a static method replacing the parent class implementation with the child class.
+Method hiding is done at compile time while overriding is done at runtime.
 - What are the 4 pillars of OOP?
 Tell me about them

 - What is Encapsulation and Abstraction?

 - What is Polymorphism?
+   * One of the pillars of OOP.
+The ability for something to be many things.
+Runtime polymorphism is achieved throw overriding and compile time is achieved with overloading.
 - How did you connect your database to java?
+   * In the application.yml file of our SpringBoot Project we defined the
+   * DB url
+   * DB username
+   * DB password
+   * DB driver
 - How does the driver work in JDBC?

 - What interfaces are associated with JDBC?
+   * DriverManager
+   * Connection
+   * Statement
+   * PreparedStatement - safe against sql injection.
+Precompiled by the jvm before being sent
+   * CallableStatement - used to execute stored procedures
+   * ResultsSet - set iterated through with results
 - What are generics?

 - Tell me about Arraylists

 - Difference between ArrayList and Vector
+   * An ArrayList is not threadsafe and grows by 50%.
+A vector is thredsafe and doubles in size
 - What is the difference between List and Set in collections API?
+   * Set cannot have duplicates
 - Tell me about Hashmaps

 - Give me an example of a Java 8 specific feature?
 What does that feature entail?
+   * Java 8 introduced streams.
+Streams are a way to iterate through a collection and perform certain operations
+   * There are 2 types of operations, terminal and non-terminal.
+Terminal creates some output and ends the stream.
+An example is Collect
 - What is Java streaming?

 - Difference between comparable and comparator

 - Tell me about functional interface?
+   * Functional interfaces are an interface with a single abstract method that is commonly implemented using lambdas
 - What are lambda expressions?

 - Do you know Method References?

 - Difference between lambda expression and method reference?